NimishMishra/llvm-patches/README.md

 - `parser::Walk` can be used as an iterator over the AST nodes.
 One argument taken by `parser::Walk` is a certain template class which encapsulates functionality on what to do when certain nodes are encountered: see for `Pre` and `Post` examples in `NoBranchingEnforce` in `flang/lib/Semantics/check-directive-structure.h`

 - Things like `OpenMPLoopConstruct` which have a bunch of things like a begin directive, optional `DoConstruct` and an optional end directive are implemented as `std::tuple`.
-All parser nodes can be found in `/flang/include/Semantics/parse-tree.h`
+All parser nodes can be found in `llvm-project/flang/include/flang/Parser/parse-tree.h`

-- Most of the classes in `/flang/include/Semantics/parse-tree.h` are created as boilerplate macros which makes a lot of sense: common code defined as macro expansion.
-Most classes simply wrap a structure: `std::tuple` or `std::variant` or popularly the `CharBlock` (dealt with in `/flang/include/Semantics/CharBlock.h`: which basically defines a single alphanumeric character mapped to a parser node to trace back source and other contextual information)
+- Most of the classes in `/flang/include/flang/Parser/parse-tree.h` are created as boilerplate macros which makes a lot of sense: common code defined as macro expansion.
+Most classes simply wrap a structure: `std::tuple` or `std::variant` or popularly the `CharBlock` (dealt with in `/flang/include/Parser/char-block.h`: which basically defines a single alphanumeric character mapped to a parser node to trace back source and other contextual information)

+- Best way to check OpenMP semantics is to head over to the file `llvm-project/flang/lib/Semantics/check-omp-structure.cpp`.
+Let's say you need to semantically validate `OpenMPAtomicConstruct`.
+Create a suitable class (outside of `OmpStructureChecker`) and within `OmpStructureChecker::Enter(const auto OpenMPAtomicConstruct&)`, initiate a `parser::walk(..., <class here>)` with `<class here>` replaced with the object of the class you created.
+Then this `<class here>` can have all sorts of `Pre` and `Post` you need for the semantic checks.

 ### OpenMP